All of our content is written by humans, not robots. Learn More

 Setting up NordVPN to run on qBittorrent

 1. Pick out a VPN service.
 VPN stands for virtual private network, and it’s a type of software that creates an encrypted tunnel between your computer and a network.
-Using a VPN hides your internet activity from your internet service provider (ISP).
+Using a VPN hides your internet activity from your ISP.
 We compiled the best VPNs for torrenting, so that’s a great place to start.
 If you want to do your own research, we recommend double-checking that the VPN service allows torrenting, as not all apps do.
 In terms of cost, VPNs cost anywhere from $2 to $15 per month, depending on the service, the contract length, and the number of connected devices.
 There are also several free VPNs for torrenting that we’ve reviewed and recommended.

 2. Check that your VPN is working.
 After you select a service, make sure that you check that your VPN is working and that your data is fully encrypted, end-to-end.

 3. Enable the kill switch.
 A “kill switch” shuts down all of your open apps and activity if your VPN stops working.
 This ensures that your activity isn’t exposed, even for a split second.
-A kill switch is a particularly useful tool for torrents, because people can leave their computers downloading files for hours at a time.
+A kill switch is a particularly useful tool for torrents because people can leave their computers downloading files for hours at a time.
 If, during this period, your VPN connection drops out, your IP address could be exposed, and you could be identified.

 Connect Kill Switch with NordVPN's App